mirumee/ariadne-website/website/blog/2023-04-05-ariadne-codegen-0-5.md

 `ariadne-codegen` has new `graphqlschema` mode which generates a Python file containing complete declaration of GraphQL schema as `graphql.GraphQLSchema` instance.

 This schema can be further converted into a string using the `graphql.print_schema` utility.

+## Unlocked dependencies used in development

+Versions of `black`, `isort`, `autoflake` and other dependencies used by code generation logic as final processing step were previously pinned, forcing projects that used `ariadne-codegen` as their dependency to pin those themselves.

+We've unpinned those packages versions in `ariadne-codegen`, assuming that its better for project owners do use `ariadne-codegen` version used by them compatible with their dev deps than for us to force them into specific versions.

 ## Changelog